cmneville/GradingAutomation/README.txt

 Written by Chris Neville - Deep Run High School

 CONTENTS
 I   - Introduction
 II  - Description of Directory structure and included files.
+III - Naming Conventions

 This is a template Directory that contains all the framework required to automate grading.